SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## processes

 On unix systems, a process is an (instance of a) program that is {{c1::running}}
+On unix, a process is the instance that has its own heap.
+On unix, every process has a parent.
+PPID|Parent Process ID

+### process management

 ps|list of processes
 pstree|processes as a tree

-### process management

 kill kills a process, given its PID killall kills a n processes, given a string that their name contains